VesnaBozic/web-programming-project/README.md

 University project for Web programming.

-Technologies used : Flask, Vue.js , HTML, CSS,
+## Technologies used :

-MySQL.
+## Project Description

+It's a site for selling movie.
+Visitor can see movies in a database.

-It's possible to create an account as a client and log in as an administrator.
+Visitor can create an account as a client and log in as an administrator.

 A client can edit their profile setting, can see all movies in the database, add money to their account, and if they had enough money can buy a movie.

-Administrators can do CRUD operations with movies, directors
+Administrators can do CRUD operations with movies, directors.
+Only existing administrator can add new administrator.

 # About Flask